Last updated: 3 days ago

 With iOS 14, users can tap an NFC sticker, click a link, or scan a special QR code to access a "Clip."
 These App Clips are lightweight portions of an app, required to be less than 10MB, and will show up as a floating card on your device.
 From there, you can use Sign-in with Apple and Apple pay to complete a transaction in moments, all without downloading an app.

 The specialized QR codes are the most notable here, as Apple could be scattering these around the world for use with App Clips on the iPhone now only to have them work with "Apple Glass" in the future.
-The premise would be the same in AR—walk up to a QR code and see an AR object you can interact with to make a purchase without downloading an entire app.
+The premise would be the same in AR—walk up to a QR code and see an AR object you can interact with to purchase without downloading an entire app.

 HomeKit Secure Video Face Recognition